 King won his last election with 50.4% of the vote, which is much lower than his previous races.
 It is clear that his popularity is decreasing.
 His history of offensive comments certainly is not the only reason for this downturn, but there is no doubt that it has contributed to his fall.
 If the GOP chooses to support his primary opponent in the next election, it is doubtful that he will be re-elected.

 This story represents a lesson that the party of Lincoln must learn if they wish to remain relevant in the future.
-If they decide to reach out to minority communities, people like King will create an unnecessary hurdle in making progress.We value your comments!
-Please weigh in on our comment section below.
+If they decide to reach out to minority communities, people like King will create an unnecessary hurdle in making progress.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com